projectara/greybus-spec/source/device_class/camera.rst

 The Greybus Camera Management Metadata Request is sent by the Camera Module over the Camera Management Connection.
-It contains a variable-size metadata block that shall conform to the format described in the Properties section of this specification.
+It contains a variable-size metadata block that shall conform to the format described in the :ref:`Properties Section <camera-properties>` of this specification.

-..
-FIXME: jmondi: add reference to the properties section once added

 If no metadata needs to be reported for a particular frame the metadata block size shall be zero.